 IATI Governing Board

-The Board representatives elect IATI’s Chair and Vice-chair, who chair both the Governing Board and the Members’ Assembly.
-Both the Chair and Vice-chair were elected by consensus at the first meeting of the Governing Board on 29th March 2016.
+The Board representatives elect IATI’s Chair and Vice-chairs, who chair both the Governing Board and the Members’ Assembly.

 Governing Board representatives

-IATI’s Governing Board was established following a month long process of consultation and nomination from February to March 2016.
-Six organisations joined the new Board as representatives after consensus was reached on the nominations put forward in all three IATI constituencies.
+IATI’s Governing Board has six representatives for the initiative’s three constituencies.
 IATI’s Technical Advisory Group (TAG) chair also sits on the Board, representing the TAG community:

 |IATI constituency||Organisation||Governing Board member|